Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 ### Socialize

-Socialization is a way to relate and talk with people, making them feel heard and personally connected to the
+Socialization is a way to relate and talk with people, making them feel heard and personally connected with them.

-Persuasive characters know how to talk and charm people with their bright personality, ultimately with a goal in mind.
-It is used to both extract as well as impart information and tasks.
+Characters with high Socialize will be able to congenially relate to people, softening their stance on things, and open them up for persuasion to the character’s side.
+As well, they can often get a target talking, making them speak more than they should have.

 #### Sample Specialties

 -   Charm

 -   Beguilement

+-   Information Extraction

 -   Fast-Talking